-The costs and benefits of health services occur often at different times.
-To compare the costs and benefits of an intervention both have to apply to the same point of time.
 Discounting formalizes the adjustment of future values to the "present value".
 It accounts for the differential timing of costs, weighting them according to when they are accrued.
 Discounting is an important technical aspect of economic appraisals of health-care health technologies as in most cases the expenditures related to health technologies are spread over time and may differ between alternatives.

-Based on the nature of the costs that are modelled, appropriate discounting methodology needs to be applied for any future accruals.
+Based on the nature of the costs that are modeled, appropriate discounting methodology needs to be applied for any future accruals.
 This may be discrete or continuous discounting or a mixture.
-Additional details will be provided in the technical document.
+Additional details will be provided in the technical supplement.

 The choice of discounting rate has a significant effect on the results of the economic evaluation.
-Although various rates are given in health technology assessment guidelines [23,38,51,52], the appropriate recommended rate in Germany is at present 3% (see chapter 2.3.4 in the technical document Cost Estimation).
+Although various rates are given in health technology assessment guidelines [22,37,50,51], the recommended rate in Germany is at present 5% [52].
 As the choice of discount rate, even at the national level, is somewhat arbitrary, sensitivity analyses have to be performed in order to examine the sensitivity of the results to this cost factor.
-The results should be computed for discount rates of 0%, 5%, 7% and 10%.
+The results should be computed for discount rates of 0%, 3%, 7% and 10%.